UU-Human-Evolution/1MB438/Lab_3.md

 The most simple and naïve way to search for genes is to search your input sequence for the initiation codon ATG followed by a stretch of DNA free from an in-frame stop codon.
 Since almost all gene products are larger than 50 amino acids, it is reasonable to set the minimum length of your ORFs to 150 nucleotides.

-You will deal with the program `getorf` in the EMBOSS suite (EMBOSS suite.pdf) In order to use getorf with a minimum ORF size of 150 nucleotides and a search from ATG to stop, type  `% getorf XXX.fna -minsize 150 -find 3`  on the command line.
+You will deal with the program `getorf` in the EMBOSS suite (EMBOSS suite.pdf) In order to use getorf with a minimum ORF size of 150 nucleotides and a search from ATG to stop, type

+`getorf YOUR_FILE.fna -minsize 150 -find 3`

+on the command line.
 Genes might be located on the opposite strand to the sequenced one, but this is not a problem since getorf will still find it and note the direction of the gene in its output.
 Note that STOP codons are not included in the output.
-That issue, however, will be fixed by the script that parses program output to a format that can be used in the visualization tool Artemis (more details below).
+That issue, however, will be fixed by the script that parses program output to a format that can be used in the visualization tool Artemis:

+`perl /1MB438/SRC/GenePrediction2Artemis.pl -i getorf.file -o outputname.artemis -getorf`

 **Now, run getorf on your plasmid.
 Save the result.**